Pago Pago, American Samoa: 20th century

 At the beginning of the 20th century, Pago Pago became American Samoa's port of entry.

 On April 11, 1904, the first public school in American Samoa, called Fagatogo, was established in the naval station area.
 The school had two teachers and forty students at the time of its opening.
+The first school arose from petitions by Europeans in Pago Pago for a school for their children.
+Governor Uriel Sebree established it at Fagatogo, allocating US$1,000 from the copra fund, and reserved to himself the selection of pupils from the non-Samoan and part-Samoan population.